input-output-hk/plutus-pioneer-program/docs/week4.rst

 We no longer get the error message, but, instead we get a message from the error handler showing the exception that was thrown by Contract1.
 Note that we still do not get the message
 "Hello from the contract!".
 Contract 1 still stopped processing after its error, but there was no overall contract error due to the exception being caught and handled.

+Of course, exceptions can also happen even if they are not explicitly thrown by your contract code.
+There are operations, such as submitting a transaction where there are insufficient inputs to make a payment for an output, where Plutus will throw an exception.

+Next, let's look at the *s* parameter that determines the available blockchain actions.